-Continue reading this guide to learn how to test the RollWorks<>Salesforce Integration in a staging environment before completing the final installation in your Salesforce Org in production.
+Continue reading to learn how to test the RollWorks<>Salesforce Integration in a Sandbox staging environment.

 Who can access